Alexander Crombie (surgeon): Career

 Crombie reached India in July 1872 and was appointed resident surgeon at the Calcutta Medical College (CMC) the following year.
 At the CMC he became professor of materia medica in 1874 and wrote for The Indian Medical Gazette.
 In February 1875, he was appointed junior civil surgeon at Rangoon, where he was also its port health officer, a position he held until April of 1877.
 Following this, he served the civil surgeoncy of Dacca and was put in charge of a mental asylum and the hospital for locals.
 In From April 1880 into 1881, he was joint civil surgeon at Simla, where he reported an outbreak of "Hill diarrhoea".
 He would return to his former post at Dacca thereafter, where he would remain until 1888, upon which time he was transferred to Calcutta.

 As surgeon-superintendent at the Presidency General Hospital, Calcutta, he was the first to use morphine by syringe for the easier administration of chloroform anaesthesia, the first documented account of premedication.
 He became a fellow of Calcutta University, and a member and later president of the Calcutta Medical Society.
 His presidential address in 1894, at the Indian Medical Congress in Calcutta, focussed on the classification of fevers which he associated with particular Indian cities such as Calcutta fever and Bombay fever.
 He also described typhoid fever, non-malarial remittent fever and simple continued fever.
 He retired from the Indian Medical Service in 1898 as a brigade surgeon with the rank being equivalent to lieutenant colonel.

 In 1900, two years after retiring, he joined the Medical Board at the India Office and during his three years with them also served the Medical Board at the War Office.
 When he returned to England, he was appointed lecturer of tropical diseases at the Middlesex Hospital and at the London School of Tropical Medicine.

 Awards and honours

-Crombie was awarded associate membership of the Order of St. John of Jerusalem during his lifetime, and was also made Companion of the Bath (civil division) in 1902.
+Crombie was awarded associate membership of the Order of St. John of Jerusalem during his lifetime, and was also made Companion of the Bath (CB) (civil division) in 1902, receiving the award from the king at Buckingham Palace on 18 February 1903.
 In 1904, he was listed a member of the honorary medical staff to the King Edward VII's Hospital for Officers.